 If you live in a state that requires you to work with a real estate lawyer, it’s important to make sure you have enough money to cover the cost of your attorney’s fees.
 And before you choose someone to represent you, it’s a good idea to find out whatever you can about his or her background and areas of expertise.

 Unless your state mandates it, you might be able to buy or sell your house without legal representation.
 But failing to meet with a real estate attorney could leave you susceptible to various pitfalls and lawsuits.
 Discussing your concerns with your real estate agent and your broker can help you decide on the best course of action for your unique situation.

 Real Estate Tips

-- A financial advisor can help you with a wide variety of financial situations, including real estate.
-Finding the right financial advisor that fits your needs doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can help you build a financial plan that includes a home or other real estate purchase.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - SmartAsset’s mortgage calculator can help you find out what your payments might be.